MantisVision/webUtils/docs/synchronizer.md

 ### 0.4.0
 - new ``setPlaybackRate(newRate: number)`` method which allows to change the playback for all the managed media
 - new ``getCurrentTimestamp`` method which returns the current timestamp of the synchronizer

+### 0.5.0
+VideoSynchronizer should now be able to handle any media element, not just the video.